Funding Physical Facilities and Information Technology Infrastructure

 - Center for Urban Science and Progress (CUSP)

 - Steinhardt Music and Audio Research Laboratory (MARL)

-708 Broadway/404 Lafayette – College of Global Public Health
+404 Lafayette/708 Broadway – School of Global Public Health

-The first permanent home of the College of Global Public Health will be located at 708 Broadway/404 Lafayette.
-Renovations are underway, including new infrastructure and mechanical systems, and the building is expected to be ready for occupancy for the 4th quarter of calendar year 2019.
-The 113,000 square feet of newly renovated space will provide the College with departmental office space, research space, multi-purpose student space, and conference/training rooms.
+The first permanent home of the School of Global Public Health will be located at 404 Lafayette/708 Broadway.
+Renovations are underway, including new infrastructure and mechanical systems, and the building is expected to be ready for occupancy in early 2021.
+The 113,000 square feet of newly renovated space will provide the University with departmental office space, research space, multi-purpose student space, and conference/training rooms.